sfrank/sb-gmp/README.md

 However, SB-GMP also provides easy and transparent access to several other functions of the GMP library and may be able to replace other parts of the SBCL bignum machinery in the future.
-Refer to the GMP documentation for the respective function specification.
+Refer to the GMP documentation for the respective function specification [1].
+The higher-level Lisp interface are the ones exported from the package SB-GMP.

 The transparent SBCL integration is activated by calling